MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-client-app.md

 # Download and install the Azure Information Protection client

 If your administrator does not install the Azure Information Protection client for you, you can do this yourself.
 You must be a local administrator for your PC to install this client.

+In addition:

+- The Azure Information Protection client requires a minimum version of Microsoft .NET Framework 4.6.2 and if this is missing, the installer tries to download and install this prerequisite.
+When this prerequisite is installed as part of the client installation, your computer must be restarted.

+- If you have Windows 7 SP1, the Azure Information Protection client requires a specific update [KB 2533623](https://support.microsoft.com/kb/2533623).
+If your PC needs this update but it is not installed, installation completes but you will see a message that you must install this update before you can use all features of the Azure Information Protection client.

 ## To download and install the Azure Information Protection client

 1. Go to the [Microsoft Azure Information Protection](https://go.microsoft.com/fwlink/?LinkId=303970) page on the Microsoft website.
-2. Click the Windows icon for the **Azure Information Protection client** and save the **AzInfoProtection.exe** file to install to install the Azure Information Protection client.
+2. Click the Windows icon for the **Azure Information Protection client** and save the **AzInfoProtection.exe** file to install the Azure Information Protection client.

 2. Double-click the executable file that was downloaded.
 If you are prompted to continue, click **Yes**.